The Role of the Teacher

 - Meaningful performance opportunities: ensemble playing, guest musicians, workshops and special events

-- Aural based choral and theory learning
+- Aural and sight-based choral and theory learning

 - School-wide integration of music